inakidelamadrid/blog-with-gatsby/src/pages/2020-03-24-first-post/index.md

 ---
 path: "/first-post"
-date: "2018/07/21"
+date: "2020/03/23"
-title: "My first post"
+title: "Why Gatsby is great"
 tags: ['this', 'that']
-excerpt: "Preview of my blog post"
+excerpt: "Gatsby is a node frontend framework that uses React as the rendering library.
+It's pretty awesome to build static sites."
 ---

 Lorem ipsum dolorem.